 What causes the winter solstice to even happen?

-Because the Earth is tilted on its rotational axis, we experience seasons here on Earth.
-As the Earth moves around the sun, each hemisphere experiences winter when it’s tilted away from the sun and summer when it’s tilted toward the sun.
+Because our planet is tilted on its rotational axis, we experience seasons here on Earth.
+As the planet moves around the sun, each hemisphere experiences winter when it's tilted away from the sun and summer when it's tilted toward the sun.